Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 OK, here we go.

-# Title of my project
-  Phylogeny of major histocompatibility complex class II DQA variation in leporids
+# Phylogeny of major histocompatibility complex class II DQA variation in leporids

 # Introduction and Goals

-One goal of my project is to answer the question, What is the evolutionary history of the major histocompatibility complex (MHC) class II gene DQA in leporids (leporidae), a mammalian family that includes over 60 species of rabbits and hares.
-MHC play a crucial role in initiating the vertebrate immune response, and they are exceptionally polymorphic.
+A goal of my project is to answer the question, What is the phylogeny of the major histocompatibility complex (MHC) class II gene DQA in leporids (leporidae), a mammalian family that includes over 60 species of rabbits and hares?
+MHC plays a crucial role in initiating the vertebrate immune response, and MHC genes are exceptionally polymorphic (Bernatchez and Landry 2003).
-There is typically considerable variation in sequence diversity and/or copy number of MHC genes both within and across species.
 This high diversity is thought to be maintained by several non-exclusive mechanisms, including pathogen-driven selection for advantageous rare allelic variants and/or MHC heterozygotes, and MHC-dependent sexual selection.

-I am focusing on the MHC class II gene DQA for two reasons: one, I am sequencing this gene for my own research purposes, and two, it is the only MHC class II gene available in public databases for a wide variety of leporid species.
-Surridge et al. (2008) sequenced exon 2 of the MHC class II gene DQA in 16 different genera of lagomorphs; for DQA gene studies, the functional part referred to as the "antigen-binding site" or "peptide-binding site" is typically sequenced, as this is the part of the protein that binds antigens and is encoded by exon 2.
-The authors constructed a neighbor-joining tree, and while this yielded novel insight into lagomorph MHC evolution, I am interested in applying maximum-likelihood and Bayesian phylogeny constructions to this dataset.
+I am focusing on the MHC class II gene DQA in leporids for two reasons: one, I am sequencing MHC genes in cottontail rabbits for my dissertation research, and two, DQA specifically is the only MHC class II gene available in public databases for a wide variety of leporid species.
+Surridge et al. (2008) sequenced exon 2 of the MHC class II gene DQA in 16 different genera of lagomorphs; for many studies seeking to characterize functional MHC variation in non-model vertebrates, the functional part of MHC referred to as the "antigen-binding site" or "peptide-binding site" is typically the target of sequencing; this is the part of the protein that interacts with antigen and is encoded by exon 2.
+The authors constructed a neighbor-joining tree, and while this yielded novel insight into lagomorph MHC evolution, I am interested in applying maximum-likelihood and Bayesian phylogeny construction methods to this dataset.

 Because European hare (Lepus europaeus) MHC DQA genes are well characterized across different areas of Europe (de Bellocq et al. 2009; Koutsogiannouli et al. 2009), I am